tuledev/minimal-mistakes/_posts/2019-02-22-try-catch-exception-rather-than-return-codes.md

 ---
-title: "Use try-catch exception rather than return codes, and async/await rather than then/catch for promise in JavaScript"
+title: "Use try-catch exception rather than return codes, and async/await rather than then/catch for Promises in JavaScript"
 categories:
   - JavaScript
 tags: